 Marty Coleman-Hunt, Bear Yuba Land Trust – President

 Marty Coleman-Hunt is the Executive Director of Bear Yuba Land Trust.
 Marty holds a BA from UC Santa Cruz and an MBA from San Francisco State University.
 She has spent a 30-year career as a business and marketing professional for non-profit organizations and in the business sector.
 In 2001 she moved to Nevada County for the sheer beauty of the northern Sierra foothill landscape and access to first class outdoor recreational activities.
 Right away Marty became a fundraising volunteer, then a Board member for Nevada County Land Trust (now Bear Yuba Land Trust).
 Bear Yuba Land Trust’s Executive Director since 2007, Marty remains passionate about protecting the environmental quality of this small, rural community.
-She is a commissioner on the Land Trust Alliance Accreditation Commission, a board member of the Sierra Cascade Land Trust Council and an advisory board member for the Pacific Forest and Watershed Lands Stewardship Council.
+She is a commissioner on the Land Trust Alliance Accreditation Commission, board president of the Sierra Cascade Land Trust Council, and an advisory board member for the Pacific Forest and Watershed Lands Stewardship Council.
 Marty is also a Land Ethics Leader with the Aldo Leopold Foundation.

 Bridget Fithian, Sierra Foothill Conservancy — Vice-President

 In January 2014 Bridget became the Executive Director for Sierra Foothill Conservancy.
 Bridget joined the SFC staff in 2008 to manage programs in her hometown, Mariposa.
 In 2011, Bridget became SFC’s Conservation Director, working on land acquisition & mitigation projects, and building relationships with conservation partners & funders.
 Bridget received her bachelor’s degree in Literature from UC Santa Cruz.
 Bridget enjoys gardening, photography and hiking.